ogiaAayush/E-Portfolio/README.md

 - Blog / Testimonials

 ## Pages
-### Home - An introduction, contact information and bio
+Home  - An introduction, contact information and bio
       - Work Experiences
       - Education
       - Licenses & Certifications
       - Testimonial / Recommendations from colleagues, supervisors, or clients

-- Projects: Utilizes bootstrap cards to display projects Each project has links to its source code
+Projects - Utilizes bootstrap cards to display projects
+          Each project has links to its source code

-- Connect: Display of a complete resume
+Connect - Display of a complete resume
-         The resume has an onClick() function to download the file as PDF or WORD Links to professional accounts like LinkedIn, GitHub
+        - The resume has an onClick() function to download the file as PDF or WORD
+        - Links to professional accounts like LinkedIn, GitHub

-- Blog: Professional articles, volunteer work, contributions to open-source projects
+Blog - Professional articles, volunteer work, contributions to open-source projects

 ## Technologies Used
 - Angular